etlbox/etlbox.website/doks_v1.8/content/recipes/testing/unit-testing.md

 ---
 title: "Unit Testing"
 description: "Unit-test ETLBox data flows in C#.
-Starting points for asserting transformation logic, using memory sources, and automating .NET ETL tests."
+Starting points for asserting transformation logic, replacing linked sources and destinations with NetworkHelper, and automating .NET ETL tests."
-lead: "This recipe demonstrate how unit tests could be written to test data flows.
-The described approaches should only be considered as a starting point - there are a lot of different possibilities to write unit tests for ETLBox - as the library is written in .NET, all test framework and other test packages are fully supported."
+lead: "This recipe demonstrates how unit tests can be written for data flows.
+The approaches are starting points.
+ETLBox is a .NET library, so any test framework and supporting package can be used."
 draft: false
 menu:
   recipes: